 Multiple appointments are almost always necessary to ensure a strong, sturdy, and long-lasting smile that looks, feels, fits, and functions over time like natural teeth.
 The total time from start to finish can be as short as a few months to more than a year for more complex conditions.

 Patients return home between visits, continue to work, and go about their everyday lives.
 Most important is that you receive the proper treatment for yourself, are comfortable throughout the process, and are happy with the result for years to come.

 At what rates does dental insurance usually cover dental implants?

 In general, each part of the process may be covered by your dental plan as follows:

 - Tooth extraction: 80%

 While these are considered “standard” coverages, check your specific dental plan to ensure you aren’t surprised by the costs of your dental implant with insurance.

-Keep in mind that using up your entire maximum benefits for the year mean that other procedures, like dental cleanings or fillings, will likely be paid out-of-pocket.
+Remember that using up your full maximum benefits for the year means that other procedures, like dental cleanings or fillings, will likely be paid out-of-pocket.
 However, you can still use an FSA or HSA to fill in the gaps not covered by your insurance.